Layan002/Raspberrypi/README.md

+# Problems:

-# VNC shows " annot currently show the desktop "
+## VNC shows "Cannot currently show the desktop".

 To solve this problem do these steps: <br>